Zedelghem/pystatic/README.md

 5. Option for navigation with stable webpages in manually set order, like "About me", etc.
 6. Convention for sidenotes inspired by Tufte CSS (in progress)
 7. ~~Add RSS feed, proposed by Trav/Treasuretron~~ (Done)
+8. Add pystatic as a package to PyPI so it can be installed through pip

 All of this will be done with utmost simplicity of use in mind.
 So worry not - the spirit of pystatic is not lost!